ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Having a component listed here does not mean it is required in the `components` section, however it is required to have a version number for a component if it is present in the `components` section.

+* Questions:
+ * Need to reconcile this with version number in the URL

 ### Specification for the `requires` structure (required)